tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-10-18 Fri 07:15p CDT**

+**Q:** What does Guido think about all this?

+**A:** While I spent years being his oracle, that's no longer my role.
+If he wants to be clear he'll need to speak for himself.
+Of course I know more, but in good conscience can only confirm the obvious: he hasn't said one public word in support of, or opposing, anyone's position in this.

+Which actually speaks volumes, but it's easy to misread what silence is saying.
+The most obvious reading is that he has no opinion.
+Since that's not credible here, the 2nd-most obvious is that he wants no public pzrt of it.
+That's closer.

+Please don't bug him about it.
+Some people find human drama very stressful, and I don't think it's a secret where Guido lies on that axis.
+The drama in the "walrus operator" flame wars 6 years ago caused him to abdicate his BDFL role.
+I got my share of abuse in that too, but shrugged it off as "another day on a mailing list".

+At this point, I don't think it matters anymore what anyone says anyway.
+Confirmation bias alone ensures all sides will remain frozen.

 **2024-10-18 Fri 12:45a CDT**

 **Q:** Se Ethan wasn't your friend - what about Chris McDonough?